By David V. Pavesic, Ph.D., FMP

 Too much depends on the menu to leave it up to a printer or menu designer alone.
 Menu planning and design is a team decision and should include representatives from the owner, management, chef or kitchen manager, dining room manager and customer focus groups.

 The importance of the menu content and design cannot be overstated.
 Much of the restaurant’s success will be determined by its menu.
 That is why the process of menu planning and design must be approached with the seriousness and diligence usually reserved for major financial business decisions.

-The menu needs to be designed from the perspective of the clientele that the restaurant hopes to attract.
+Your menu design needs to approach the perspective of the clientele that you want to attract.
 Traditional favorites and creative selections need to be included.
 However, the menu design must also address the operational aspects of food cost, gross profit, average check, purchasing, preparation and kitchen efficiency.

 With these aspects clearly defined, the actual design of the menu will help management achieve their menu goals.
 Whether you choose to print your own menus in-house (there are several very good menu software programs you can use), contract the services of a menu design consultant or simply work with your local printer, the profit, cost and sales goals must be reflected in your menu design.

 No one can design a menu to accomplish these goals unless they are part of the menu planning and design process.
 This means talking to the graphic designers, printers, copywriters and menu consultants who can offer suggestions on selecting type fonts, ink color, paper texture, graphic designs and all the visual techniques they can apply to the menu.